Quantum K theory of Grassmannians, Wilson line operators, and Schur bundles: The QK Whitney presentation

 see also \eqref{eq:ring-math} below (with $q=0$).
 The variables $z_i = 1 - X_i$ are sent to the $\K$-theoretic Chern roots of $\cS^*$, and similarly, $\tilde{z}_j$ to the $\K$-theoretic Chern roots of $\cQ^*$.
 We deduce that the initial term of $\Psi(e_i(z))$, and of $\Psi(e_j(\tilde{z}))$, equals to $c_i^T(\cS^*)$, respectively $c_j^T(\cQ^*)$ in $H^{*}_T(\Gr(k;n))$.
 Thus, when taking the associated graded rings, $\Psi$ recovers the usual presentation of the equivariant cohomology ring. {This implies that $\Psi$ is injective.

 The surjectivity follows from the theory of factorial Grothendieck polynomials.
-More precisely, following results of MacNamara \cite{mcnamara:factorial} (see also \cite{ikeda.naruse:K}), Oetjen proved in \cite[Thm.~1.2]{oetjen} that for each partition $\lambda$, the equivariant Schubert class $\cO_\lambda$ is a symmetric polynomial in the $\K$-theoretic Chern roots $1-X_1, \ldots, 1-X_k$ of $\cS$ with coefficients in $\K_T(pt)$.
-By \eqref{E:KChern} below, this is a $\K_T(pt)$-linear combination of the (images of) $e_i(X)$.} Then $\Psi$ is also surjective, and this finishes the proof.\end{proof} Recall from \Cref{thm:QKTWhitney} that in $\QK_T(\Gr(k;n))$,
+More precisely, {from \cite[Thm.~2.1]{buch:quiver} or \cite[Thm.~1.2]{oetjen}, see also \cite{fulton.lascoux,mcnamara:factorial,ikeda.naruse:K}}, for each partition $\lambda$, the equivariant Schubert class $\cO_\lambda$ is a symmetric polynomial in the $\K$-theoretic Chern roots $1-X_1, \ldots, 1-X_k$ of $\cS$ with coefficients in $\K_T(pt)$.
+By \eqref{E:KChern} below, this is a $\K_T(pt)$-linear combination of the (images of) $e_i(X)$.} Then $\Psi$ is also surjective, and this finishes the proof.\end{proof}